 So you’ve decided to install an elevator into your home.
-It’s great for accessibility, increases home value and has countless other benefits.
+It’s great for accessibility, increases home value, and has countless other benefits.
 But now you need to choose where you actually install it in your home.
 This decision can seem pretty daunting, but never fear!
-Read on because here is your comprehensive guide to tell you everything you need to know.
+Read on for your step by step comprehensive guide.

 Knowing where should you install your home elevator